What Happens When a Cap-Exempt H-1B Worker Wants to Move to a Non-Cap-Exempt Job?

 Dealing With the H-1B Cap for the First Time

-This means that if and when a private company files an H-1B petition for you, you will need one of the 85,000 visas—and they tend to run out fast.
-If the quota already has been exhausted for the current federal fiscal year (October 1 to September 30 of the following year), you would not be able to change employers until October 1.
-Therefore, you'd want to check the H-1B quota usage and evaluate the timing for when the employer files the petition and when you can start the new job.
+This means that if and when a private company files an H-1B petition for you (on Form I-129), success will depend on you being allotted one of the 85,000 visas—and the visas tend to run out fast.
+If the quota already has been exhausted for the current federal fiscal year (which runs from October 1 to September 30 of the following year), you would not be able to change employers until October 1.
+Therefore, you would want to check the H-1B quota usage and evaluate the timing for when the employer files the petition and when you can start the new job.

 Procedures for Going From One H-1B Employer to the Next